CoralCoralCoralCoral/documentation/sprints/sprint_4/backlog.md

 ## Completed Backlog Tasks
 -  Create POST endpoint to start a new game
 -  Model jurisdictions for spaces
 -  Complete Sprint 2 Meeting notes
+-   Make uses case for user stories in sprint 1
+-   Make uses case for user stories in sprit 2
+-   Make uses case for user stories in sprint 3
+-   Make uses case for user stories in sprint 4
 -  Develop a strategy to associate user story snapshots to relevant sprint documentation
--  Make uses case for user stories 5
--  Make uses case for user stories 12
 -  Forward init game request to simulation engine via init-game (round-robin) exchange
 -  Create a space to represent health care facilities
 -  Create agent states representing hospitalization and death
--  Make uses case for user stories 15
 -  Create the three user action pages
 -  Generate spaces with geocoordinates sampled from the target simulation area
 -  Create a process to simulate lockdowns